statnett/linerate/linerate/models/Cigre207.md

 ## Cigre 207 vs 601

-The Cigre 601 report states that 601 takes into account improvements in the calculation of AC resistance of stranded conductors, includes a more realistic estimation of the axial and radial temeprature distributions, more coherent convection model for low wind speeds, and has a more flexible solar radiation model.
+The Cigre 601 report states that 601 takes into account improvements in the calculation of AC resistance of stranded conductors, includes a more realistic estimation of the axial and radial temperature distributions, more coherent convection model for low wind speeds, and has a more flexible solar radiation model.

 ## Skin effect